 Former Jet Laine scores two and the Columbus Blue Jackets upset Winnipeg Jets 4-1

-Laine was back in action after missing the past seven games with an ankle injury.
+"I can kind of feel it during the morning skate if I'm feeling good or not and I felt like I was going pretty good this morning," Laine said.
+"So I had good thought(s) for tonight and I feel like right off the start our line was playing good hockey."

+Laine had missed the previous seven games.
 It was also his second game in Winnipeg since the Jets traded him to Columbus in January 2021.

 Erik Gudbranson was credited with a goal after the puck went in off a Jets player.
 Gustav Nyquist also scored for Columbus (8-12-2), which snapped a three-game losing skid (1-2-1).